10 free things to do in Cornwall this summer

 Big up our lovely local museums and galleries!
 Check out Newlyn Art Gallery (a reasonable £3.30 for entry) and Falmouth Art Gallery (free, but you’ll need to book) as well as a host of smaller art galleries in every coastal town.
 Locals can bag a pass to the Tate St Ives for £5 if you have a Cornwall postcode, although booking is still essential.

 As for museums, they undeniably make a good day out, but in most places it will cost the adults accompanying them – the best value ones are the little local ones offering insights into Cornish life and culture.
-Under 18s go free to the Royal Cornwall Museum in Truro and the adult pass is only £5 – this bijou museum is in the Duchy’s capital.
-Bodmin Town Museum is free, but also sadly closed due to Covid restrictions, so give that a swerve, but the Museum of Cornish Life in Helston is open as long as you book a time slot.
+Under 18s go free to the Royal Cornwall Museum in Truro and the adult pass is only £5 – this bijou museum is in the Duchy’s capital – quick, go before the council finally pulls the funding plug.
+Bodmin Town Museum is free, as is the Museum of Cornish Life in Helston.

-Under 5s go free to the National Maritime Museum although the adult ticket will set you back £14.50, likewise the Wheal Martin Clayworks where a family pass is £28, the King Edward Mine Museum in Camborne, £20 for a family pass.
+Under 5s go free to the National Maritime Museum although the adult ticket will set you back £15.50, likewise the Wheal Martin Clayworks where a family pass is £38 if you have four kids, there’s a cheaper version at £30 if you only have two, or the King Edward Mine Museum in Camborne, £20 for a family pass.

 Play al fresco tennis